-The Student Housing Guide produced by the Student Housing Services provides practical housing information and workpages to assist students when looking at properties.
+The Student Housing Guide produced by Student Support provides practical housing information and work pages to assist students when looking at properties.

-You can obtain more information on the housing webpage make an appointment to see a Senior Advisor-Support located on most campuses.
+You can obtain more information on the housing webpage.
+Speak to a Student Advisor at VUHQ for more information.

 Phone: 03 9919 6100